 7. Not All Foreskins Retract

 Men who can’t retract their foreskins might have phimosis, a potentially painful condition where the foreskin’s opening is too narrow to retract fully over the head of the penis.
-Phimosis can be treated with circumcision, surgery to widen the foreskin opening or exercises meant to stretch the foreskin.
+Phimosis can be treated with circumcision, surgery to widen the foreskin opening or with exercises meant to stretch the foreskin.

 8. One Anti-Circumcision Argument